RAF Manston: Museums

 A third museum in the cluster, the Manston Fire Museum within the DFTDC site, is now closed.

 Air show

-RAF Manston and the Spitifire and Hurricane museums used to host an air show, which mas most recently in 2011.
+RAF Manston and the Spitfire and Hurricane museums used to host an air show, which was most recently in 2011.

 Popular culture

-Film & TV
+Film and TV

-RAF Manston was used as the effects of what will happen in the surrounding towns of Canterbury and Rochester if a nuclear strike by the Soviet Union happened in the Oscar winning 1965 film The War Game.
+RAF Manston was featured as the hypothetical target of a Soviet nuclear attack in the Oscar winning 1965 film The War Game.

-Video Games
+Video games

-In the vehicular combat multiplayer video game War Thunder, developed and published by Gaijin Entertainment, the 'Britain' map Centers around RAF Manston.
+In the vehicular combat multiplayer video game War Thunder, the 'Britain' map centers around RAF Manston.
 The map itself is based on the southeast coast of England, depicting just under half of the county of Kent, the Strait of Dover, and a small part of France (in the southeast corner of the map, usually well outside the playable area).
-Although the details of the map are not completely accurate in some areas, dimensionally the map, as well as RAF Manston, and other landmarks such as Dover Castle and The Port of Dover, are a 1:1 scale.
+Although the details of the map are not completely accurate in some areas, dimensionally the map, as well as RAF Manston, and other landmarks such as Dover Castle and the Port of Dover, are a 1:1 scale.